a2o/snoopy/doc/FAQ.md

 Transcript of original content (a bit condensed):

-    If, like us, you have users running desktop environments, you'll find pulseaudio filling your logs because of snoopy.
+    If, like us, you have users running desktop environments, you'll find pulseaudio filling your logs because of Snoopy.

     Workaround:
     * edit /etc/pulse/client.conf